 Learn how to make a popular Japanese rice ball, Salmon onigiri!
 With only four ingredients, you can have them ready in under ten minutes!
 They're perfect for a quick lunch or a portable snack!

 Onigiri is our comfort food, and salmon onigiri is one of the popular fillings!
 The salty salmon pairs beautifully with Japanese sticky rice.
 I'll guide you through making delicious salmon onigiri at home and offer various customization options.

 - You love onigiri (rice balls).

 - You want to make salmon onigiri.

-- You are looking for onigiri recipe with great details
+- You are looking for salmon onigiri variations.

 Here are the ingredients (amounts are in the recipe card below).

 - Nori seaweed

 Let's go over each ingredient in the following section.